Reserved Instance Mapping Logic

 def normalize_usage(self, raw_records: List[Dict]) -> List[UsageRecord]:

-"""Filter and map vendor SKUs to canonical taxonomy."""
+"""Filter ineligible SKUs and map vendor records to canonical taxonomy."""

 normalized = []